Dissipation bounds the amplification of transition rates far from equilibrium

 In equilibrium, the rate of a transition between two long lived states is determined by the likelihood that a thermal fluctuation provides sufficient energy to the system to overcome a free energy barrier.
 Away from equilibrium, external forces and nonthermal fluctuations can mitigate this constraint, modulating the rate relative to its equilibrium value.
 Departures from thermal equilibrium make it difficult to predict the extent to which a dissipative process can influence a transition, as traditional rate theories are grounded in equilibrium statistical mechanics.
 For instance, both classical transition state theory~\cite{TST} and Kramer's theory ~\cite{kramers} require information on the probability to reach a rare dividing surface, or transition state.
 In equilibrium the Boltzmann distribution supplies that probability, but within a nonequilibrium steady-state that information is generally unavailable.
 Freidlin-Wentzell theory~\cite{Boucher}, and transition path theory~\cite{TPS_review} supply formal means of estimating rates away from equilibrium through the consideration of path ensembles.
 However, rate calculations within these formalisms require complex optimizations or partition function evaluations, and do not encode simple relationships between rates and other measurable quantities.

-Using principles of stochastic thermodynamics, we develop a general theory of nonequilibrium rate enhancement, deriving exact relations and fundamental bounds\cite{seifert_review}.
+Using principles from stochastic thermodynamics, we develop a general theory of nonequilibrium rate enhancement, deriving exact relations and fundamental bounds\cite{seifert_review}.
 Stochastic thermodynamics has supplied a number of relationships that constrain fluctuations away from equilibrium in terms of measurable energetic observables~\cite{Jarzynski_equality}.
 The fluctuation theorems illustrate fundamental time-reversal symmetries~\cite{CrooksFT}, and thermodynamic uncertainty relations bound response~\cite{TUR_Todd_review}.
 In this work, we show that the rate enhancement achievable away from equilibrium is bounded by the heat dissipated over the course of the transition,

-where $\kneq/\keq$ is the ratio of the nonequilibrium to equilibrium transition rates, and deviation from equilibrium due to broken detailed balance is codified by $\bar{\mathcal{Q}}$, the average heat released over the transition, in units of $\kB T$, where $\kB$ is Boltzmann's constant and $T$ the temperature of the bath.
+where $\kneq/\keq$ is the ratio of the nonequilibrium to equilibrium transition rates, and deviation from equilibrium due to broken detailed balance is codified by $\bar{\mathcal{Q}}$, the average excess heat released over the transition due to the nonequilibrium process, in units of $\kB T$, where $\kB$ is Boltzmann's constant and $T$ the temperature of the bath.
 Our theory demonstrates that the rate enhancement achievable by coupling a system to a dissipative process, an essential dynamical quantity, is limited by general thermodynamic constraints.
-To test the theory, we study paradigmatic two-state continuous force systems, driving them from equilibrium with both deterministic and autonomous forces (See Sec.
-S1).
+To test the theory, we study paradigmatic two-state continuous force systems, driving them from equilibrium with both deterministic and autonomous forces.